ethyca/fides/docs/fides/docs/getting-started/execution_policies.md

   ]
 ```

-This policy, `user_email_address_polcy`, will now do the following:
+This execution policy, `user_email_address_policy`, will now do the following:
-- Return all data inside the Identity Graph with a data category that matches (or is nested under) `user.contact`.
+- Return all data with a data category that matches (or is nested under) `user.contact`.
-- Mask all data inside the Identity Graph with a data category that matches `user.contact.email` with a the `SHA-512` hashing function.
+- Mask all data with data category that matches `user.contact.email` with a the `SHA-512` hashing function.

-### Erasing data
+#### Erasing data

-When a Policy Rule erases data, it erases the _entire_ branch given by the Target.
-For example, if we created an `erasure` rule with a Target of `user.contact`, _all_ of the information within the `contact` node -- including `user.contact.email` -- would be erased.
+When an execution policy Rule erases data, it erases the _entire_ branch given by the Target.
+For example, a `user.contact` Rule, will erase _all_ of the information within the `contact` node, including `user.contact.email`.

-It's illegal to erase the same data twice within a Policy, so you should take care when you add Targets to a Rule.
-For example, you can't add `user.contact` _and_ `user.contact.email`
+It's illegal to erase the same data twice within an execution policy.
+For example, erasing `user.contact` _and_ `user.contact.email` is not allowed.
-"data_category".

-And lastly, access rules will always run before erasure rules.

-## Default Policies
+## Default execution policies
+!!!
+Tip "These auto-generated execution policies are intended for use in a test environment.
+In production deployments, configure separate execution policies and storage destinations that target and process the appropriate fields."

-Fidesops ships with two default Policies: `download` (for access requests) and `delete` (for erasure requests).
+Fides ships with two default execution policies: `download` (for access requests) and `delete` (for erasure requests).

-The `download` Policy is configured to retrieve `user` data and upload to a local storage location.
+* The `download` execution policy is configured to retrieve `user` data and upload to a local storage location.
-The `delete` Policy is set up to mask `user` data with the string: `MASKED`.
+* The `delete` execution policy is set up to mask `user` data with the string "`MASKED`".

-These auto-generated Policies are intended for use in a test environment.
-In production deployments, you should configure separate Policies with proper storage destinations that target and process the appropriate fields.